DOUGLAS DC-3 (C-47 C-53 R4D DAKOTA)

 Douglas designed and built the DC-1 airliner in response to a specification issued by TWA airlines.
 The sole example first flew in 1933, and was soon followed by the larger and more powerful DC-2.
 This aircraft showed that air travel could be comfortable, safe, reliable and fast and 156 were built.
 In 1935 Douglas produced an enlarged DC-2 named the DC-3, which became one of the most successful aircraft of all time.
 Members of the family were built in greater numbers than any piston engined transport before or since.
 10,655 of all models were built between 1936 and 1945, of which 10,048 were military variants.
 Another 4937 were built under licence in Russia as the Li-2 and 487 in Japan as the L2D.

 A large number of designations were applied to military variants depending on engines, equipment and role.
-The most common were the C-47 cargo transport and the C-53 dedicated troop transport.
+The most common were the C-47 cargo transport and the C-53 dedicated troop transport, with US Navy variants being designated R4D series.
 War surplus C-47’s formed the backbone of post-WW2 regional civil aviation services and large numbers remained in service for many years.
 Examples remained in US military service until well into the 1970’s, including service in Vietnam as a gunship.

-We offer six titles covering most military and civil variants of the DC-2 and DC-3.
+We offer eight titles covering most military and civil variants of the DC-3, including some maintenance manuals, aircraft profiles and a brochure.
 Each title costs US$9.95.
 The files have been scanned from the original flight manuals and retain any colour pages, unless otherwise stated.

 SKU: N/A Categories: ,